What is fetal echocardiography?

 Fetal echo can help find heart defects before birth.
 If a heart problem can be found early, the more likely treatment will work.
 This is because:

 - Healthcare providers may be able to treat the problem before birth, in some cases.

 - Healthcare providers can get ready for problems that may happen during labor and delivery.

 - Once the baby is born, treatment may be done.
 This might be medicine or surgery.

 Why might I need fetal echo?

-Healthcare providers recommend fetal echo in these cases:
+Healthcare providers advise fetal echo in these cases: